Gaussian-Sum Filter for Range-based 3D Relative Pose Estimation in the Presence of Ambiguities: Gaussian-Sum Filter

 \section{Gaussian-Sum Filter}

 The GSF is a Bayesian filter that approximates the state distribution by a weighted sum of Gaussian probability density functions \cite{Alspach1972GSF}.
-The GSF consists of $M$ EKFs, each initialized with an equal weightage at a different initial state, $\mbfcheck{x}^{(i)}_0$ and covariance, $\mbfcheck{P}^{(i)}_0$, $i = 1,\ldots,M$, such that $\sum_{i=1}^M w^{(i)}_{0} = 1$.
+The GSF consists of $M$ EKFs, each initialized at time-step $k_0$ with an equal weightage at a different initial state, $\mbfcheck{x}^{(i)}_0$ and covariance, $\mbfcheck{P}^{(i)}_0$, $i = 1,\ldots,M$, such that the weights sum to $1$, which is stated as $\sum_{i=1}^M w^{(i)}_{0} = 1$.
 Each of these EKFs is referred to as a \emph{mode} of the GSF.

 The evaluation of the modes of the GSF is done using an EKF prediction and correction step, which are detailed in \cite{Barfoot2017StateEF}.
 The process and measurement models are given in \eqref{eq:process_model} and \eqref{eq:meas_model2}, respectively.
 The process model Jacobian, $\mbf{A}(\mbf{x})$, and the measurement model Jacobian, $\mbf{H}(\mbf{x})$, are given in Section \ref{sec:process_jacobian} and Section \ref{sec:meas_jacobian}, respectively.